"Parvus error magnum in finis", small error big in the end, for a circular principle that things come back around, even when wrong, and it

 and hours of painstaking research, rolling balls down inclined planes to study acceleration and establish that, according

 to him, objects with different weights accelerate equally under the influence of gravity.
-Even when the fact is they do not, he would maintain that they do, because the differences in
+Even when the fact is that they do not, he would maintain that they do, because the differences

-acceleration discovered at times, according to his terms in the lab, were conveniently small and only so slight for comparison in view of the greater differences in weight.
+in acceleration discovered at times, according to his terms in the lab, were conveniently small, so small and only so slight for comparison in view of the greater differences in weight.